The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 The Paisa people of Medellin are working hard to improve their city and its reputation abroad, and that’s obvious everywhere you look.

-In fact, a ride in the cable cars is one of the best things to do in Medellin–it’s an incredible way to experience the city, and also to get amazing views of it!
+In fact, a ride in the cable cars is one of the best things to do in Medellin.
+It’s an incredible way to experience the city, and also to get amazing views of it!

 Do keep in mind, though, that the cable cars are public transportation, not a tourist attraction, and exercise due caution.

-Taking a Communa 13 Tour in Medellin is also popular, and we also loved the Exotic Fruits Tour by Real City that took us around to some of the best markets in Medellin, and highly recommend it.
+Personally, we also loved the Exotic Fruits Tour by Real City that took us around to some of the best markets in Medellin, and we highly recommend signing up.

 Book your day trip to Guatape today!

-Things to Consider in Medellin
+Things to Consider When Visiting Medellin

 Medellin is a fascinating place to visit, but we found that we had to dig a little deeper to find the highlights of Medellin than in many popular cities around the globe.

-For that reason, we recommend taking the Real City Walking Tour on the first morning you arrive in the city (you need to book in advance, so sign up online a few days ahead of time)–it will help orient you, give you context for the rest of your visit, and help you plan what to do next.
+For that reason, we recommend taking the Real City Walking Tour on the first morning you arrive in the city (you need to book in advance, so sign up online a few days ahead of time).

-Regarding safety, though we felt very safe overall in Medellin (as do the bulk of the other thousands of tourists each year), it is still a large city in the process of coming away from a violent reputation.
+Regarding safety, while we felt very safe overall in Medellin (as do the bulk of the other thousands of tourists each year), it is still a large city in the process of coming away from a violent reputation.

-Be cautious about venturing into areas you’re unfamiliar with without researching them first, and generally be aware of your surroundings.
+Be cautious about venturing into areas that you’re unfamiliar with without researching them first, and generally be aware of your surroundings.

 Where We Stayed in Medellin